yasirylmzcbn/Connect-4/README.md

 # Connect-4
-## Python implementation of the game Connect 4.
+## Python implementation of the game Connect 4

+### This project utilizes the Tkinter library for the graphical implementation of the game Connect 4.
+The leaderboard system is implemented using SQLite3.

 #### Instructions: